rod9xyz/cheatpanel/README.md

 # cheatpanel
 ## THIS CODE IS SO CRINGE.
-I WILL REMAKE IT IN THE FUTURE
+I WILL MAKE SOMETHING NEW IN THE FUTURE
 Simple php panel for your p2c<br>

 ![image](https://user-images.githubusercontent.com/88497462/130856492-5319b3fa-6550-4dc6-8c53-cd597940c4b1.png)<br>